Why are cars so heavy?

 The dichotomy automakers face is enabling a BIW design that meets the increasingly stringent performance requirements such as modal, acoustics, and crash performance, while enabling an overall BIW mass reduction [2].

 Generally a lightweight car results in better fuel economy/range but worse crash performance.
 On average enabling a weight reduction of 10% in vehicle mass would improve the fuel economy or range by 6-8%.
-As a result, it is important for automotive engineers to know what structural members can be down-gauged to reduce mass and which can not.
+As a result, automotive engineers need to know what structural members can be down-gauged to reduce mass and which can not.
 Below is a typical breakdown of the function of various elements in a typical automotive structure design.

 How does weight affect EV range?